 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 13 Community Form: Goal 2 8.
 Encourage residential land uses in designated centers.
-Encourage residential and office uses above retail and other mixed-use multi-story retail buildings. √ The proposed zoning district would permit residential and office uses above retail and other mixed-use multi-story retail buildings.
+Encourage residential and office uses above retail and other mixed-use multi-story retail buildings. ~ The proposal would permit residential uses in the existing center.
 14 Community Form: Goal 2 9.
-Encourage new developments and rehabilitation of buildings that provide commercial, office and/or residential uses. ✓ The structure on the site is not a historic or architectural asset and reuse of the building would not permit for redevelopment.
+Encourage new developments and rehabilitation of buildings that provide commercial, office and/or residential uses. - The existing structures on the lots are not proposed to be preserved.
 15 Community Form: Goal 2 10.
 Encourage outlot development in underutilized parking lots of existing development to promote utilization of existing infrastructure provided specific criteria for elements such as location, scale, signs, parking, lighting, and landscaping are met.
-Outlot development shall encourage street-level retail with residential units above. ✓ The proposal would not have an underutilized parking lot or enough space on the property for an outlot.
+Outlot development shall encourage street-level retail with residential units above.
+V The proposal would not include any underutilized parking lots.
 16 Community Form: Goal 3 9.
-Encourage development that respects the natural features of the site through sensitive site design, avoids substantial changes to the topography, and minimizes property damage and environmental degradation resulting from disturbance of natural systems. √ Tree canopy requirements will be met on the site, including the preservation of a buffer of existing trees.
+Encourage development that respects the natural features of the site through sensitive site design, avoids substantial changes to the topography, and minimizes property damage and environmental degradation resulting from disturbance of natural systems. ~ No natural systems are evident on the subject site.
 17 Community Form: Goal 3 10.
-Encourage development to avoid wet or highly permeable soils, severe, steep or unstable slopes where the potential for severe erosion problems exists in order to prevent property damage and public costs associated with soil slippage and foundation failure and to minimize environmental degradation. ✓ No severe, steep or unstable slopes are evident on the site.
-Drainage on the site will direct water away from the new development.
+Encourage development to avoid wet or highly permeable soils, severe, steep or unstable slopes where the potential for severe erosion problems exists in order to prevent property damage and public costs associated with soil slippage and foundation failure and to minimize environmental degradation. ~ No wet or highly permeable soils, or severe, steep or unstable slopes are evident on the site.

 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 18 Community Form: Goal 3 11.
 Encourage land uses within the Ohio River Corridor that are appropriate for and related to river corridor activities and that are consistent with the goals and objectives of the Ohio River Corridor Master Plan.
 Reserve appropriate riverfront sites such as the Upper River Road industrial area for river-related development.
 Allow development of commercial leisure businesses related to the river, such as boating services and restaurants in appropriate locations.
 Encourage new development in the Ohio River corridor and along key greenway and street connections to provide for public access in new riverfront development and to maintain views of the river from public rights-of-way.
-NA The subject site is not located in the Ohio River Corridor.
+NA The site is not located within the Ohio River Corridor.
 19 Community Form: Goal 3 12.
 When reviewing proposed developments consider changes to flood-prone areas and other features vulnerable to natural disasters such as sinkholes and landslides.
-Ensure appropriate measures to protect health, safety and welfare of future users of the development. ✓ The subject site is not located in a flood-prone area or an area of karst topography.
+Ensure appropriate measures to protect health, safety and welfare of future users of the development. ~ The site is not located in a flood-prone area.
+No karst features are evident on the site.
 20 Community Form: Goal 4 1.
-Preserve buildings, sites, districts and landscapes that are recognized as having historic or architectural value and ensure that new land uses are compatible in height, massing, scale, architecture style and placement when located within the impact area of such resources. √ No historic or architectural assets are evident on the site.
+Preserve buildings, sites, districts and landscapes that are recognized as having historic or architectural value and ensure that new land uses are compatible in height, massing, scale, architecture style and placement when located within the impact area of such resources. ✓ No historic or architectural assets are evident on the site.
 21 Community Form: Goal 4 2.
-Encourage preservation of distinctive cultural features including landscapes, natural elements and built features. - The site is currently approximately 75% treed and 14% tree canopy is to be preserved with an additional 3% planted.
-The natural elements of the site are not being preserved.
+Encourage preservation of dis- tinctive cultural features including landscapes, natural elements and built features. ~ No distinctive cultural features are evident on the site.
 22 Mobility: Goal 1 4.
-Encourage higher densities and intensities within or near existing marketplace corridors, existing and future activity centers, and employment centers to support transit-oriented development and an efficient public transportation system. ✓ The proposed zoning district would permit higher density and intensity of development.
-The applicant proposes to revise the form district to Suburban Marketplace Corridor.
-The site is adjacent to existing SMC form district.
-The site is adjacent to an existing activity center.
+Encourage higher densities and intensities within or near existing marketplace corridors, existing and future activity centers, and employment centers to support transit-oriented development and an efficient public transportation system. ~ The site is adjacent to an existing marketplace corridor.
+The applicant requests the appropriate Suburban Marketplace Corridor form district.